Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 Adds all required Fedora objects depending on video or audio file uploaded and TRANSCRIPT datastream through the Islandora interface.
 Displays transcript content along with video or audio file.

-**Caution:** This Solution Pack is currently in early development.
-It only supports transcript file in in [WebVTT](http://dev.w3.org/html5/webvtt/) format.
+**Caution:** This Solution Pack is currently in early development stage.
+It only supports transcript file in [WebVTT](http://dev.w3.org/html5/webvtt/) format.
-You can use [Microsoft builder](http://ie.microsoft.com/testdrive/Graphics/CaptionMaker/) to produce vtt files quickly or use your text editor to produce vtt files as long as they are valid.
+You can use [Microsoft builder](http://ie.microsoft.com/testdrive/Graphics/CaptionMaker/) to produce vtt files quickly or use your text editor to produce vtt files according to WebVTT standard.

 Here is a simple example of vtt file:
 ```